eclipse-tractusx/item-relationship-service/CONTRIBUTING.md

 1. Choose a release version.
 Use semantic versioning!
 Create a respective branch e.g. `chore/prepare-release-2.6.1`.
 2. Add release notes for new version in [CHANGELOG.md](CHANGELOG.md) and [charts/irs-helm/CHANGELOG.md](charts/irs-helm/CHANGELOG.md) (e.g. https://github.com/catenax-ng/tx-item-relationship-service/pull/328)
 3. Update [COMPATIBILITY_MATRIX.md](COMPATIBILITY_MATRIX.md) (see [catena-x-environments](https://github.com/catenax-ng/tx-item-relationship-service/tree/catena-x-environments/charts/irs-environments))
+4. Create pull request and merge to main
-4. Create Git tag for the desired release version `git tag x.x.x` (the irs-helm tag will be created by the github workflow based on the version in the irs-helm changelog)
+5. Create Git tag for the desired release version `git tag x.x.x` (the irs-helm tag will be created by the github workflow based on the version in the irs-helm changelog)
-5. Push Git tag to repository `git push origin x.x.x`
+6. Push Git tag to repository `git push origin x.x.x`
-6. Wait for release workflow to complete
+7. Wait for release workflow to complete
-7. Merge the automatically opened PR by github-actions bot
+8. Merge the automatically opened PR by github-actions bot
+9. Create pull request to eclipse-tractusx
-8. Notify about the release in IRS Matrix Chat.
+10. Notify about the release in IRS Matrix Chat.
 Template:

    >   **IRS Release x.x.x**
-   >
-   >   Hello,
    >
    >   IRS version x.x.x is released.
    >